 When examining the capital stack, the top of the stack has the highest return potential and the bottom has the lowest.
 As a result, common equity can earn you the most back because the returns are theoretically uncapped.
 However, the bottom has the least amount of risk.
 If the project goes under, the equity positions (senior debt and mezz debt) would be repaid first, followed by the equity positions (preferred and then common).

 To decide which is best for you, you’ll want your return objectives and risk tolerance.
 If you’re looking for a low-risk investment that performs as expected with as little change as possible, you may want to consider a senior or mezzanine debt position.
 If you’re looking for more upside and are willing to take more risk, then preferred equity or common equity will be better for you.

 Alternatively, if you have an existing portfolio of real estate, consider your current risk-return profile, viewed through the lens of the capital stack.
 If you find yourself more concentrated in debt investments like mezzanine or senior debt, then it may be prudent to allocate new capital towards a common or preferred equity position to generate a higher potential return; conversely, if your current portfolio is overweight in riskier common equity positions, consider a hard preferred equity position, mezzanine debt, or even a senior debt opportunity.

-Behring is a “Full Stack” Investment platform, meaning investors can partner with us and enter any level of the capital stack based on their risk and return objectives.
+Behring Co. is privately owned, vertically integrated real estate development and private equity platform located in the San Francisco Bay Area.
+Investors can partner with us and enter any level of the capital stack based on their risk and return objectives.
 Want to learn more?
 Contact Behring to discuss your investment options.